-This 48-credit program is can be taken either full, or part-time, and we offer a range of modalities through our coursework to suit all schedules, including those with full-time work commitments.
-Our diverse range of current and past self-developed student topics include: circular design for service design futures, assistive tools for those in need of ambulatory access and transportation, shelter systems in the nonprofit disaster relief space, artificial intelligence and blockchain for human uses, services for sustainable living, health and community in education.
-The program includes making, research, fabrication, collaboration, and human-centered design thinking.
-The MS in Design Research program is part of the nationally-ranked Westphal College of Media Arts & Design, housed in award-winning, technologically enhanced facilities, and taught by faculty who have worked at the top of their fields.
-Situated in the Department of Architecture, Design & Urbanism, the program focuses on providing a forum for students to pursue paths of inquiry and investigation within design, technology, social impact, community, environmental design, and health.
-This flexible program operates with a core curriculum that is built on and augmented by a customized set of electives and the second-year thesis sequence.
-The curriculum, though self-directed, is grounded in research, studio class work, philosophy, theory, and iterative making.
-Through deep cross-collaboration, our students create cutting-edge solutions and speculative environments to study culture and human-centered design.
+The MS in Design program is part of the nationally-ranked Antoinette Westphal College of Media Arts & Design, housed in award-winning, technologically enhanced facilities and taught by faculty who have worked at the top of their fields.
+Situated in the Department of Architecture, Design & Urbanism, the program benefits from its associations with faculty and students in the Interior Architecture & Design and Urban Strategy graduate programs; students are also taught and advised by faculty from product, graphics, and public health.
+The program provides a forum for students to pursue projects within design, technology, social impact, community, environmental design, and health.
+This flexible program operates with a core curriculum that is built on and augmented by a customized set of electives and the three-term thesis sequence.
+The curriculum, though self-directed, is grounded in real-life problems, research, studio class work, problem definition, and iterative making.